Impress your friends and family with homemade cookies that look as good as they taste with these tips for baking picture-perfect cookies!

 For chocolate chip cookies and other cookies that include mix-ins (like toffee, sprinkles, or raisins), reserve some of the mix-ins and press them onto the tops of the cookies immediately after baking and swirling them (see tip #3).
 This must be done quickly after removing the cookies from the oven, when they're still soft enough that the mix-ins can be pressed into the warm cookies, and will ensure that those beautiful mix-ins are front and center, rather than hidden within the dough.
 Be careful not to burn yourself, since the cookies and baking sheet will still be hot from the oven.

-Love these tips?
-Check out these other great baking tips linked below!
-And don't forget to subscribe to ALWAYS EAT DESSERT for even more baking inspiration and tips.
+Love this baking tutorial?
+Please leave a star rating and check out these other great baking tips linked above!
+And don't forget to subscribe to Always Eat Dessert for even more baking tips and simple dessert recipes.

 More Baking Tips